Ahmed-Eloraby/Team-33/README.txt

 	How To Run and Play:

-	Launch the Game from Controller class in engine package.
+	1-Launch the Game from Controller class in engine package.

 	The Game starts with displaying a window prompting First player to choose a Hearthstone Hero to play with, by clicking the button of his desired Hero class name.